oracle/weblogic-kubernetes-operator/docs-source/content/faq/coherence-requirements.md

 In order for Coherence clusters to form correctly, the `conntrack` library must be installed.
 Most Kubernetes distributions will do this for you.
-If you have issues with clusters not forming, you should check that `conntrack` is installed using this command (or equivalent):
+If you have issues with clusters not forming, then you should check that `conntrack` is installed using this command (or equivalent):

 ```